dimitri-nicolo/calico/master/usage/configuration/prometheus.md

 #### Creating a New Alerting Rule

-Creating a new alerting rule is straighforward once you figure out what you want your rule to look for.
+Creating a new alerting rule is straightforward once you figure out what you want your rule to look for.
 Check [alerting rules](https://prometheus.io/docs/alerting/rules/) and [Queries](https://prometheus.io/docs/querying/examples/) for more information.